USER MANUAL FOR

 Updated December 23, 2020

 This manual is issued to inform applicants for federal and non-federal grant assistance of the procedures that must be followed to comply with Presidential Executive Order (E.O.)
 12372 signed by President Reagan on July 24,1982 and State Executive Order 2013-09 signed by Governor Brewer on October 28, 2013.

 The procedures set forth in this manual supersede all procedures previously issued.
 These procedures are effective March 1, 2015.
 As of April 2020, The Economic Recovery Management Team (ERMT) will continue to carry out provisions of State Executive Order 2013-09.

-If you have questions, please call Matthew Hanson, Statewide Grant Administrator, at GFR, within DOA, at (602) 542-7567 or e-mail him at [email protected].
+If you have questions, please email Matthew Hanson, Assistant Director, at OSPB, at [email protected].